ASX Securities Lending Data

 What Is Securities Lending?

 Securities lending is the practice of loaning shares from one party (typically institutional investors like superannuation funds and ETF providers) to another (usually short sellers or market makers).
 The borrower pays a fee and must eventually return the shares.
 This market enables short selling — without shares to borrow, short sellers cannot open positions.
+Learn more about how securities lending works.

 Why Lending Data Matters for Investors